Sebiworld/AppApi/README.md

 Additionally I needed to access page-files, which are often protected via `$config->pagefileSecure` on my ProcessWire-instances.
 This makes it impossible to access the files directly by their original path (i.e. `/site/assets/files/...`), because we are not authenticated via PHP-session.
 To enable accessing protected page-files, we need to define endpoints for that as well.

 The file-endpoints work just like the page-endpoints.
 If you need a file of the page `/projects/my-project`, you have to call `/api/file/projects/my-project`.
 The filename is needed, too - it should be present in the GET-Parameter filename. (like `/api/file/projects/my-project?filename=testimage.jpg`).
-Please make shure, that the AppApi-headers `X-API-KEY` and your optional token must be present, too.
+Please make sure, that the AppApi-headers `X-API-KEY` and your optional token must be present, too.

 <a name="example2-page-handlers"></a>